SeeRay11/azul/README.md

 ### Auto-Install (Recommended)

 > [!NOTE]
-> Note that the following method is only available for Windows.
+> The following method is only available for Windows.
 If you are running macOS or Linux, please follow the [manual installation](#manual-installation).

 1. [Download the repository as a ZIP](https://github.com/Ransomwave/azul/archive/refs/heads/main.zip) and extract it.
 2. Run the `install-windows.ps1` script to Install Azul.